 Things to add to your Christmas Garland

 Lights – Add lights to your garland.
 String them on thick so the wires can be tucked in as much as possible and try mixing two types of light (like standard lit strings with larger bulb-shaped or star-shaped).
+Click here to see the different types of LED light bulbs.
 One other thing that might come into consideration is whether you’ll have access to a plug around where it will go, because there are battery operated string lights too.

 Ribbons – Add ribbon to your garland for the perfect festive touch.
 Make sure you buy wired, rather than fabric or paper ribbons – florist wire is best as it holds its shape better and doesn’t dry out over time like some other types of ribbon can do.
 Loop an 8 inch piece of wire around a 12-inch length every dozen inches along the entire length (twisting in opposite directions so that they don’t tangle), then add flowers!